-Figures 11 and 12 show hydrochemical trend data for diesel in source area wells and downgradient wells, respectively, for the past 41⁄2 years of monitoring.
+Figures 11 and 12 show hydrochemical trend data for diesel in source area wells and downgradient wells, respectively, for the past 51⁄2 years of monitoring.

 Source area wells MW-1 and MW-5 have shown substantial variations (generally correlating with seasonal variations in groundwater elevations) in diesel concentrations.
-Both gasoline and diesel concentrations in both MW-1 and MW-5 in the December 2007 event are within the historical site maxima and minima for those wells.
+The gasoline and diesel concentrations in MW-1 in the December 2008 event are within the historical site maxima and minima; however, the diesel concentration observed in MW-5 during this event was a new historical maxima.